jua-kali/wifi-fingerprint/README.md

 **Status:** I've completed a baseline model to predict building, floor, latitude, and longitude.
 My best model has a mean error of 10.2 m, which would have roughly scored 4th in the 2015 EvAAL-ETRI Wi-Fi Fingerprinting Competition.

+**Current Best Approach:** Use cascading models where the prediction of one model becomes a predictor for the next.
+This works best when the accuracy of an upstream models is very high such that errors don't propagate into the next models.
+In this case, predicting the building for a location and then using this as a predictor for latitude and longitude improves accuracy.
+This makes sense because the building prediction then contrains the possibilities for what the latitude and longitude might be.

 **Upcoming  Steps:**
 * Try out FG Lab and Sacred as ways to document model experiments and results
 * Characterize observations with the worst error